kcctl/kcctl/README.md

 This project uses [Quarkus](https://quarkus.io/), the Supersonic Subatomic Java Framework.

-To build the project, make sure to have Java 17 and GraalVM 21.3 or newer installed.
+To build the project, make sure to the following things are installed:

+* Java 17
+* Alternatively, for creating native binaries, GraalVM 22.1.0 or newer
+* When using GraalVM, the native image tool (install via `$JAVA_HOME/bin/gu install native-image`)
-Docker must be installed in order to execute the integration tests (via Testcontainers).
+* Docker must for running the integration tests (via Testcontainers)

 The following build commands are commonly used:

 ```shell script